CloudCompare/CloudCompare/BUILD.md

 ## Debugging plugins

 If you want to use or debug plugins in DEBUG mode while using a single configuration compiler/IDE (gcc, etc.) the you'll have to comment the automatic definition of the `QT_NO_DEBUG` macro in '/plugins/CMakePluginTpl.cmake' (see http://www.cloudcompare.org/forum/viewtopic.php?t=2070).

+If you wish to specify a custom directory to search for plugins, shaders, or translations, you may set the `CC_PLUGIN_PATH`, `CC_SHADER_PATH`, and `CC_TRANSLATION_PATH` environment variables.
+The paths may be relative to the current working directory or absolute.